trisulnsm/docker/trisul-probe/README.md

 The domain admin will assign a name to the new probe like `probeEAST1`.
 This is  shown as `..XYZ` in the listings below

 The following certificates and keys will be given to you by the admin.
-See [For Hub Administrators](#for-hub-administrators)
+See [For Hub Administrators](#for-hub-administrators) for instructions on generating these three files.

   1. `domain0.cert`  - the domain certificate (public key) file
   2. `probeXYZ.cert` - the probe certificate (public key) file